Dashikkkk/instagram-statistics/README.md

 # smm-statistics
-Colect and analyse detaled instagram statistics.
+Colect and analyse detailed instagram statistics.
+Makes world better xD

 This app is not ready yet, please wait for a bit xD